Shopify/react-native-skia/docs/docs/animations/values.md

 } from "@shopify/react-native-skia";

 const MyComp = () => {
-  // 💚 useCanvasSize() can safely be used here const { size } = useCanvas();
+  // 💚 useCanvas() can safely be used here const { size } = useCanvas();
   // 💚 canvas is a regular skia value that can be used for animations const rct = useComputedValue(() => {